Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: System Design

 \section{System Design}

 \name{} monitors the downlink and uplink of all cells (across multiple operators and frequency bands) visible from the sensitive area.
-For each UE connection originating within the sensitive area, \name{} captures the required uplink signal metrics with sufficiently low latency to allow intervention before any communication with the operator's core network occurs.
+For each UE connection originating within the sensitive area, \name{} captures the required uplink signal features with sufficiently low latency to allow intervention \emph{before} any communication with the operator's core network occurs.

 Accurate spatial inference about a UE connection, such as precise localization or geofencing, typically requires multiple observations of uplink messages.
-Given the limited number of uplink messages available before connection establishment with the core network, \name{} uniquely compensates this constraint by deploying a distributed set of uplink receivers strategically positioned in and around the sensitive area.
+Given the limited number of uplink messages before connection establishment with the core network, \name{} overcomes this constraint by deploying a distributed set of uplink receivers strategically positioned in and around the sensitive area.

-In this section, we present the design of \name{}, which addresses the three primary challenges that have remained largely unaddressed until now: scalable handling of multiple operators and frequency bands, adherence to stringent low-latency constraints, and the ability to support numerous distributed uplink receivers for detailed spatial information.
-We first give a system overview with our assumptions.
-In the subsequent subsections, we describe the three main components of our system: downlink receivers, uplink receivers, and a central unit.
+In this section, we present the design of \name{}, which addresses the three primary challenges that have remained unaddressed until now: scalable handling of multiple operators and frequency bands, adherence to stringent low-latency constraints, and the ability to support numerous distributed uplink receivers.